keskiju/atom-auto-resize/README.md

 The plugin does nothing when Atom window is in fullscreen or maximized state.

+TODOs:
-TODO keybinging for closing all additional docks and panes TODO screenshot
+* Keybinging for closing all additional docks and panes
-TODO specs
+* Screenshot
+* Specs